-- We have invited the board's Voc./Ed transitional person to meet with several students. - At our grade/level options assemblies we have included a section on Vocational Education to expose students to the possibility of going in that direction. - We continued with Career Day, Take Your Child to Work Day and the Tech/ Voc Roadshow. - Our POP and Entrepreneurship options still have considerable content directed towards Vocational Education as an option.
+- We invited the board's Voc./Ed transitional person to meet with several students. - At our grade/level options assemblies we have included a section on Vocational Education to expose students to the possibility of going in that direction. - There was Career Fair at Riverdale High School and we invited all of our Secondary 5 as well as Secondary 3 POP students to attend.
+We also had our Secondary 4 students attend a Tech/ Voc Roadshow which took place in our gym. - Our POP and Entrepreneurship options still have considerable content directed towards Vocational Education as an option. - We added a new Secondary 4 option, Financial Literacy, that was very popular with our students, which we did not continue seeing as all secondary 5 students now have a ministry required course starting 2017.